-This publication was last revised in 1999.
+This publication was last revised in 2000.
 The information is not current and the accuracy of the information cannot be guaranteed by the State of Queensland.

-This information has been made available to assist users to identify issues involved in the production of capsicum and chilli.
+This information has been made available to assist users to identify issues involved in sweet potato production.
 This information is not to be used or relied upon by users for any purpose which may expose the user or any other person to loss or damage.
 Users should conduct their own inquiries and rely on their own independent professional advice.